john30/ebusd/docs/enhanced_proto.md

    `<START> <master>`
    Requests the start of the arbitration process after the next received `<SYN>` symbol with the specified master address in `d`.
    If the master address is `<SYN>`, the current arbitration is supposed to be cancelled.
+ * information request
+  `<INFO> <info_id>`
+   Requests the transfer of additional info identified by `info_id`.
+   The possible `info_id` values are defined below in the symbols section.
+   Sending a new info request while the response for the previous one is still in progress immediately terminates the transfer of the previous response.

 #### from interface to ebusd
   * initialization response
     `<RESETTED> <features>`
     Indicates a reboot or an initial ebusd connection on the interface and is expected to be returned after an `<INIT`> request.
-    The data byte `d` indicates availability of certain features (like full message sending instead of arbitration only, tbd).
+    The data byte `d` indicates availability of certain features (like full message sending instead of arbitration only).
+    The feature bits are defined below in the symbols section.
   * receive data notification
     `<RECEIVED> <data>`
     Indicates that the specified data byte in `d` was received from the eBUS.